 OSHA administrators David Michaels told about three dozen people attending the day-long session that the rule should be “common sense” and “usable by employers.”

-Often workers injured in tree-trimming accidents had little training or protective equipment and if training was offered, it may not have been in a language they spoke, Michaels said.
+Often workers injured in tree-trimming accidents had little training or protective equipment and if the training was offered, it may not have been in a language they spoke, Michaels said.

-Most of the people attending the meeting, favored OSHA’s pursuit of a rule.
+Most of the people attending the meeting favored OSHA’s pursuit of a rule.

 Mark Gavin, president of the Tree Care Industry Association, said many lawmakers were surprised that the association came to them seeking support for the tree care rule.